matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 ### `m.curve25519-aes-sha2` algorithm

 The `m.curve25519-aes-sha2` algorithm indicates that the push payloads are to be sent encrypted.
-For this, another pusher data field, `public_key`, is required.
+For this, two new pusher data fields are added: `public_key` and `counts_only_type`.
+Both fields are to be omitted from the actual push payloads being sent to the push gateways.

+The field `public_key` is required.
 This key is an (optionally unpadded) base64-encoded curve25519 public key.
 This new field is not to be added to the actual push payload being sent to push gateways.

+The field `counts_only_type` is an optional enum which denotes how push frames should handle counts-only push payloads, without any events attached to them (e.g. if the user reads a notification and thus the unread count decreases by one).
+The possible values are:

+ - `none` (default): The unread status is never included in the plaintext payload
+ - `boolean`: If the push frame only affects the counts a boolean (`is_counts_only`) denoting this is included in the plaintext payload.
+ - `full`: If the push frame only affects the counts the full `counts` dict is included in the plaintext payload.

 As such, setting such a pusher could look as following (assuming [MSC2782](https://github.com/matrix-org/matrix-doc/pull/2782) has been merged):

 ```